Food-Ninja/WebKat-MealRobot/content/posts/KnowledgeAcquisition/index.md

 In general we rely on SOMA[^1] and its upper ontology DUL[^2] to model agent participation in events as well as roles objects play during events and how events effect objects.

 For executing <i>Cutting</i> actions and its variants, we first collect synonyms and hyponyms for <i>Cutting</i> using WordNet[^3], VerbNet[^4] and FrameNet[^5].
-After filtering these verbs regarding their relevance for the cooking domain using our <a href="https://food-ninja.github.io/FoodCutting/WikiHowAnalysis.html">WikiHow Analysis Tool</a>, we propose to divide them into <b>action groups</b> with similar motion patterns.
+After filtering these verbs regarding their relevance for the cooking domain using our WikiHow Analysis Tool, we propose to divide them into <b>action groups</b> with similar motion patterns.
 Based on our observations in <a href="https://www.wikihow.com/">WikiHow</a> data and <a href="https://youtu.be/VjINuQX4hbM">cooking videos</a>, we differentiate between these tasks in three parameters:
 - position: Where should the robot place its cutting tool?
 - repetitions: How many cuts should the robot perform?